 Choosing the right tier

-• annual expenses or operating payments
+• your charity’s annual operating payments or expenses

-Determining your charity's reporting tier
+How to work out your reporting tier

 Cash-based Accounting (Tier 4)